Gujarats/dotfiles/README.md

 https://github.com/ggreer/the_silver_searcher#linux
 ```

 ## Font and Icon
 to use font and Icon showing in the nvim please install the font
 https://www.nerdfonts.com/font-downloads
- - download and install the fonts
+ - download and install the fonts (select nerd-hack-fonts)
  - set the font in the terminal using preference/setting profile